sarahciston/codingcare/posts/0critintro.md

 But he agrees that craft does not have to be a politeness bandaid.
 "Anticolonial writers in the U.S. and across the globe have long modeled alternative crafts which reject these priorities, and continue to do so in this present moment.
 Yet Craft still haunts our writing" [@magazineNotesCraftWriting2023] Despite this haunting, other engagements with craft — craft as [XXX] — can also help us to resist, to extract the institutional and infrastructural claims to our voices.

-Reclaiming craft does not mean becoming so small that we cannot be effective or so obsessive about aesthetics that we lose the cause.
+Reclaiming craft does not mean [becoming/focusing] so small that we cannot be effective nor so precious [about aesthetics] that we lose the cause.
 It does not mean a return to luddite nostalgia: Everything was *not* simpler in the past, except for the few people who held more power over others (same as now).
-Reclaiming craft from its feminized, domesticized, racialized pejoratives and applying [it/xxxcraft] as a lens for technology practices [...]
+Reclaiming craft from its feminized, domesticized, racialized pejoratives and applying [it/xxxcraft] as a lens for technology practices means embracing its scrappy imperfections and [revolutionary] potentials. [xxxmorehere?]

 #### Scale